Our Lembongan Island 🏝️🏠 Guesthouse Saga

 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...

 The staff at TS Huts were really friendly and helpful.
 Through them, we were able to arrange spa treatments, snorkeling trips and our return boat transfer to Bali.
-The owner even invited us to attend the ceremonial funeral of one of his relatives.

 The Akah Cottage is unfortunately the one place where we did not stay during our visit to Lembongan.
-Hidden away on a narrow track leading to Dream Beach, we discovered the Akah Cottage by chance one lunchtime.
+Hidden away on a narrow track leading to Dream Beach, we only discovered the Akah Cottage by chance one lunchtime.

 After our first meal there, we found ourselves returning almost every day.